 Intervertebral disc calcification is more common in adults than children.
 Overall, it is an uncommon condition.
 It was first described by Baron in 1924 and since that time more than 100 cases have been reported.

 Intervertebral disc calcification is more common in boys than girls and usual age of presentation is 8-13 years.

 It is most common in the cervical spine.
-When it occurs in cervical spine, it causes symptoms.
-Otherwise lesions have been detected in the thoracic spine in patients without any symptom.
+When it occurs in the cervical spine, it causes symptoms.
+Otherwise, lesions have been detected in the thoracic spine in patients without any symptom.